 Daiwa Tatula 100: Field Test

-I decided to put the Tatula 100 to the test and really see if this pipsqueak of a reel could handle a legitimate fight.
+I decided to put the Tatula 100 to the test and see if this pipsqueak of a reel could handle a legitimate fight.
 I’m a backwater angler, so I typically prefer fishing for bass and panfish in small ponds throughout the Northeast, but I had to expand my horizons a little on this trip.

 Model Breakdown